Google UAC: How to Set Up Google App Campaigns

 If you’re just getting started, focus on install-optimized campaigns while the algorithms learn to understand which users convert best from installs to in-app events.
 Alternatively, you can try testing your own campaigns and see which conversion optimization gives you the best CPA.

 Step 3.
-Developing and Implementing the Right Creative
+Develop and Implement the Right Creative

 Due to the fact that most parts of the campaign creation are automated, all we can do to optimize it is add the right creative.
 Assets are the building blocks of Google app campaigns.
 You simply add text, graphics, and video assets to your campaign, and the algorithm creates great ads for you and places its combination on various Google properties such as the Play Store, Google Search, YouTube, Chrome Home, and the Google Display Network.